Premier Foot & Ankle

 Podiatrists located in Mckinney, TX, Plano, TX, Frisco, TX, Allen, TX, Dallas, TX, Mesquite, TX, Celina, TX, Irving, TX & Sherman, TX

 Bunions are a progressive problem that could cause pain and other complications if not treated effectively.
 The team of podiatry experts at Premier Foot & Ankle offer experience and knowledge to treat your bunions and help prevent and treat long-term complications.
-With offices in Dallas, Plano, McKinney, Frisco, Allen, Mesquite, and Celina, Texas, they make quality treatment convenient and effective.
+With offices in Dallas, Plano, McKinney, Frisco, Mesquite, Sherman, Irving, and Celina, Texas, they make quality treatment convenient and effective.
 For expert consultation, call or schedule an appointment online with one of their offices today.

 A bunion, also called a hallux valgus, is an abnormality in the joint at the base of your toe that becomes enlarged, deformed, and grows sideways.
 This places extra pressure on your other toes, which can create pain in the joint and eventually may affect how you walk.